-Making the decision to not fight the market and instead go with the market is absolutely critical.
+Deciding not to fight the market and instead go with the market is absolutely critical.

-Using a mixture of fundamental analysis and technical analysis we can evaluate if a turnaround to the negative side is occurring.
+Using a mixture of fundamental and technical analysis, we can evaluate if a turnaround to the negative side occurs.

 5 Point Checklist to Spot a Bear Market

-- Are there serious economic or political events occurring which are not priced into the market?
+- Are serious economic or political events occurring that are not priced into the market?

 - Is volatility increasing?
-Have there been any recent weeks with a great that 5% decline? (see Stock Market Crash Detector System for Further Information)
+Have there been any recent weeks with a greater than 5% decline? (see Stock Market Crash Detector System for Further Information)